 Term Life Insurance

 Term life insurance is incredibly straightforward, easy to understand, and cheap.
-But, as the name implies, the coverage only lasts for a specific period of time, starting as low as five years and extending up to 30 years.
+But, as the name implies, the coverage only lasts for a specific period, starting as low as five years and extending up to forty years.

-Because these policies are temporary, the premium amount tends to be more affordable than their permanent life insurance counterparts, making it perfect for families on a budget or those who need supplemental accidental death insurance coverage.
+These temporary policies make regular premium amounts more affordable than their permanent life insurance counterparts, making it the best policy for families on a budget or those needing supplemental accidental death insurance coverage.

 - Mortgage Protection Insurance